 With Stanley CabinetShine Protector, you just need to pour a small amount on a clean, damp cloth and apply the solution.

 Not only great for grime and oil, Stanley CabinetShine Protector is a great alternative to mineral spirits in removing dust.
-You can also count on this kitchen degreaser not to leave residue as it is wax-free and doesn’t include any silicate.
+This kitchen degreaser does not leave residue as it is wax-free and doesn’t include any silicate.

-After application, you’ll notice the wood’s natural color emerging from the oil and grime.
-Further, it forms a thin coating that helps protect wood, painted and laminated cabinets from dirt and even fingerprints.
+After application, I noticed the wood’s natural color emerging from the oil and grime.
+Further, it formed a thin coating that helped protect wood, painted and laminated cabinets from dirt and even fingerprints.

-The only drawback is that some users noticed the shine on the cabinet’s doesn’t last as long as they expected.
+Unfortunately, I noticed that the shine on the cabinet’s don’t last as long as I expected.

 What Could Be Improved